tonnytg/k8s-jenkins-nodejs-express/Readme.md

 > kubectl cp ~/.minikube/profiles/minikube/client.crt jenkins/jenkins-0:/var/jenkins_home/.kube/

-Exist jenkins pod and back your machine.
+Exit jenkins pod and back your machine.

 Now we need config file, but you need edit a PATH of files, create a copy of your config, edit and after send to jenkins.